superblocksteam/terraform-google-superblocks/README.md

 <br/>

-This document contains configuration and deployment details for deploying the Superblocks agent to Google.
+This document contains configuration and deployment details for deploying the Superblocks agent to Google Cloud.

 ## Deploy with Terraform